Start Your Own Union

 may have another favourite.
 That's why one of the most important

-things trades unions should do is remind each other to stay insured.
+things trades union members should do is remind each other to

 It's also much easier to say you will act informal rep to someone